-And if you live in a place where it snows, you will know exactly what I mean when I say that buds on the trees in spring are a most welcome sight.
+And if you live in a place where it snows, you will know exactly what I mean when I say that buds on the trees in spring are a most welcome sight!

-With a lot of my recipes, I say that it’s fine to go ahead and make the dish if you’re missing an ingredient or two, but with this salad, each component brings an essential flavor to the mix.
+With a lot of my recipes, I say that it’s fine to go ahead and make the dish if you’re missing an ingredient or two.
+However, with this salad’s short ingredient list, each component brings an essential flavor to the mix.

-- 10 oz (285 g) frozen sweet green peas (not thawed)
+- Frozen sweet green peas

 - Salt and black pepper